DanielTea/Projectalyzer/README.md

 - `--project`: The path to the software project directory.
 (Required)

+Projectalyzer has the following optional arguments:

+- `--prefix`: The prefix prompt to add to the compressed output.
+Defaults to "This is compressed text, in your own language.
+You should be able to decompress it because it's in your language.
+Here's what to decompress:".
+- `--suffix`: The suffix prompt to add to the compressed output.
+Defaults to "Explain the decompressed content.".
+- `--model`: The OpenAI language model to use for compression.
+Defaults to "gpt-3.5-turbo".
+- `--temperature`: The temperature setting to use for the language model.
+Defaults to 0.3. (less creates larger but more detailed compressions)
+- `--excepted_filetypes`: A list of file extensions to exclude from compression.
+Defaults to [".pdf", ".exe", ".xlsx", ".pyc", ".txt", ".png"].

 ## Environment Variables

 - `OPENAI_API_KEY`: Your OpenAI API key.
 (Required)